Douglas Stewart, M. Ed | SAG-AFTRA | AEA

 Stewart has directed numerous plays including the most recently successful TMT productions of David Mamet's Oleanna, Conor McPherson's The Weir and Will Eno's Thom Pain.
 Other directing credits include productions of Bleacher Bums, A Christmas Carol, Talk Radio, Glengarry Glen Ross, Scenes from Faust, The Rivals, Charlotte's Web, Waiting for Lefty, Greater Tuna, and numerous scenes and monologues for his former touring company, Shakespeare-on-the Halfshell.
-His 2008 original play with music, Earth Day Rocks, was revised for a 2019 production at the Lake Harriet Upper School directed by TMT Associate Director, Anna Crace.
+His 2008 original play with music, Earth Day Rocks, was revised for a 2019 production at the Lake Harriet Upper School in Minneapolis directed by former TMT Associate Director, Anna Crace.

-As a dancer, Stewart performed in many of the world's most famous full-length ballets as a company member of the Pittsburgh Ballet Theatre, Dallas Ballet, Atlanta Ballet and, recently, with the Continental Ballet in Bloomington.
+As a dancer, Stewart performed in many of the world's most famous full-length ballets as a company member of the Pittsburgh Ballet Theatre, Dallas Ballet, Atlanta Ballet and, recently, with the Continental Ballet in Bloomington, Minnesota.
 His acting ability lead him to perform numerous character roles in dance such as Drosselmeyer in The Nutcracker (Dallas Ballet), Dr. Coppelius and The Burgermeister in Coppelia (Pittsburgh Ballet Theatre), and King Fortinbras in Sleeping Beauty (Continental Ballet).